 Like the ROK, both of these machines operate without electricity to manually extract espresso.
 The Flair is significantly more portable than the ROK since it actually breaks apart to fit inside a much smaller, more compact carrying case.
 It has a similar learning curve to the ROK in that it might take a few weeks of espresso trials to figure out exactly how to make a quality cup of espresso.

 In terms of quality, the Flair has been known to pull a more consistently high-quality shot over the ROK.
-However, in terms of durability, the ROK’s stainless steel frame is much sturdier than the plastic frame of the Flair.
+However, in terms of durability, the ROK’s stainless steel frame is a bit sturdier than the polished aluminum frame of the Flair.
 Both are available for a similar price and you can expect to invest around the same amount of time in tinkering with each machine before you get the shot you want.

 The Handpresso is different from the other machines in that it requires no manual lever of any sort.
 Instead, you pump the machine to increase the pressure to 16 bars, fill the espresso pod, pour in hot water, and push a button to begin extraction.
 The Handpresso is extremely portable since it is so small and has the option of using ESE pods just to make things even simpler.